New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 To accommodate the incredible growth, American Family Life employees excitedly moved into the $7.1 million, fully paid-for, 19-story headquarters office building.

-The 1980s continued our momentum as we developed our strategy of broadening our product line and expanding our distribution system.
+The 1980s continued our momentum as the company developed its strategy of broadening the product line and expanding its distribution system.

 1982